 Net operating losses can no longer be carried back.
 The losses can only be carried forward indefinitely.
 In addition, net operating losses can only offset 80 percent of taxable income in carryover years.

 As you can tell, there are many estate and trust tax reform changes that need to be discussed and considered.
-Take the time to review your documents with your business advisor and ensure they are not only up-to-date, but properly prepared to embrace flexibility ever changing legislation.
+Take the time to review your tax policy documents with your business advisor and ensure they are not only up-to-date, but properly prepared to embrace flexibility in ever changing legislation.
+For more information on tax reform, tax, code, your tax return, state and local taxes, the United States federal tax system and more, contact us today.